hollowverse/hollowverse/notablePeople/tom-ford/tom-ford.md

     sourceUrl: "http://www.newsmeat.com/celebrity_political_donations/Tom_Ford.php"
   - sourceTitle: "Tom Ford and Gwyneth Paltrow Host Posh Obama Fundraiser with Anna Wintour in London"
     sourceUrl: "http://fashionista.com/2012/09/tom-ford-and-gwyneth-paltrow-host-posh-obama-fundraiser-with-anna-wintour-in-london/"
+summaries:
+  religion: "Ford is vaguely spiritual in an Eastern, pantheist sort of way."
+  politicalViews: "Ford is a Democrat, with personal ties to the issue of gay marriage."
 ---

 Tom Ford was born in Austin, Texas and grew up there, outside Houston, Texas and mostly in Santa Fe, New Mexico.

 No word on the religious upbringing of Ford to be found.
-On a fan page dedicated to Ford, his mother (who had six husbands) is described as a "colorful Southern lady."<a class="source-citation" href="#http://www.tomford.nl/" title="Tom Ford Fan Page">[1]</a> So, maybe Baptist?
+On a fan page dedicated to Ford, his mother (who had six husbands) is described as a "colorful Southern lady."<a class="source-citation" href="#http%3A%2F%2Fwww.tomford.nl%2F" title="Tom Ford Fan Page">[1]</a> So, maybe Baptist?
 Or Pentecostal?
 Nothing whatsoever?
 Regardless, Ford probably had something of a Christian heritage somewhere along the line.

 Nowadays, he's "spiritual," not religious.
 He comes off like a pantheist at times, but doesn't want to connect his admiration of nature to religion.
 He said:

->Nature is the closest thing to God and I don't mean God by any sort of religion but by the connection to the universe, which I think we have lost.<a class="source-citation" href="#http://the-talks.com/interviews/tom-ford/" title="Tom Ford.">[2]</a>
+>Nature is the closest thing to God and I don't mean God by any sort of religion but by the connection to the universe, which I think we have lost.<a class="source-citation" href="#http%3A%2F%2Fthe-talks.com%2Finterviews%2Ftom-ford%2F" title="Tom Ford.">[2]</a>

 If he is spiritual in any way, it's likely related to Buddhism or Hinduism or maybe Taoism.
 He said:

 >I am a spiritual person in an eastern religion kind of way.
 I learned that happiness for all of us is a switch that you flick in your brain.
-It doesn't have anything to do with getting a new house, a new car, a new girlfriend, or a new pair of shoes.<a class="source-citation" href="#http://the-talks.com/interviews/tom-ford/" title="Tom Ford.">[3]</a>
+It doesn't have anything to do with getting a new house, a new car, a new girlfriend, or a new pair of shoes.<a class="source-citation" href="#http%3A%2F%2Fthe-talks.com%2Finterviews%2Ftom-ford%2F" title="Tom Ford.">[3]</a>

 ##